Upcoming Election dates & registration deadlines

 ID Needed for Voter Registration

 You will need to provide your driver's license number or the last 4 digits of your Social Security number on your voter registration form.
-If you do not have a driver's license number or Social Security number and you are registering by mail for the first time, you must include one of the following with your application:
+If you do not have a driver's license number or Social Security number and you are registering by mail for the first time, you must include another form of ID with your application.

 Once you are registered, you generally remain registered indefinitely, unless you move or no longer meet one of the qualifications to vote.

 Photo ID is required in order to vote.
-You must show one of the following forms of ID - expired photo IDs are acceptable as long as they are not more than 10 years old:
+Expired photo IDs are acceptable as long as they are not more than 10 years old.

 If you do not have any of these forms of ID, you can obtain a Mississippi Voter ID Card at no cost.
 You can apply for a Mississippi Voter ID card at any Circuit Clerk's office during normal business hours.
 Or call 1-855-868-3745 for more information.